-Lena V. Groeger is an investigative journalist and developer at ProPublica, where she makes interactive graphics and writes about design’s real-world consequences.
+Lena V. Groeger is the deputy editor, news apps, at ProPublica, where she makes interactive graphics and writes about design’s real-world consequences.
 She is on the board of the Society for News Design and has taught classes on design and data visualization at NYU, The New School and CUNY.
 Before joining ProPublica in 2011, Groeger covered health and science at Scientific American and Wired magazine.
 She is particularly excited about the intersection of cognitive science and design, as well as telling stories with real-world impact.

 From animated gifs to looping interactives, we're seeing more and more ways of presenting ideas, explaining processes, and just capturing small moments in endless, repeating sequences.
 Here's how loops work and how you can use them.

 Your one-stop shop for health and safety data on cruise ships

 How ProPublica gathered and analyzed state workers’ compensation laws to find out the maximum each states pays per limb.

 If you suffer a permanent injury on the job, you’re typically entitled to compensation for the damage to your body and your future lost wages.
 But depending on the state, benefits for the same body part can differ dramatically.

 At least 50 Americans have been seriously injured, maimed or killed by flashbangs since 2000.
 Here are their stories.